RuiAAPeres/iOSArchitecture/README.md

 ====================================

 One of the main issue across the iOS development ecosystem is the lack of a well stablished architecture, from small to big applications.
+There is also a huge gap of Repositories/Projects/Samples that show how an app should look like, from a architectural point of view.

 You can see that when:

 * You have mixed Logic with UI.